sc0v0ne/LearnAI/nlp/nlp.md

 ## Guide to NLP

-The artcile [5] summarizes some of the most frequently used algorithms in NLP:
+The article [5] summarizes some of the most frequently used algorithms in NLP:

 ### Bag of Words